alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 2. Open up Postman
     1. `cmd + space`
     2. type `postman`

-In next exercise we will create a REST request.
+3. For windows users , on your browser type  `chrome://apps` and then click on `Postman` In next exercise we will create a REST request.

 ## Exercise-2